Meridian (geography)

 Meridians run between the North and South poles.

 In geography and geodesy, a meridian is the locus connecting points of equal longitude, which is the angle (in degrees or other units) east or west of a given prime meridian (currently, the IERS Reference Meridian).
 In other words, it is a coordinate line for longitudes, a line of longitude.
 The position of a point along the meridian at a given longitude is given by its latitude, measured in angular degrees north or south of the Equator.
 On a Mercator projection or on a Gall-Peters projection, each meridian is perpendicular to all circles of latitude.
 Assuming a spherical Earth, a meridian is a great semicircle on Earth's surface.
 Adopting instead a spheroidal or ellipsoid model of Earth, the meridian is half of a north-south great ellipse.
 The length of a meridian is twice the length of an Earth quadrant, equal to 20,003.93144 km on a modern ellipsoid (WGS 84).

-Pre-Greenwich

-The first prime meridian was set by Eratosthenes in 200 BC.
-This prime meridian was used to provide measurement of the earth, but had many problems because of the lack of latitude measurement.
-Many years later around the 19th century there were still concerns of the prime meridian.
-Multiple locations for the geographical meridian meant that there was inconsistency, because each country had their own guidelines for where the prime meridian was located.